How to Support Someone With An Eating Disorder

 Encouraging Long-Term Recovery

 Celebrate milestones by acknowledging progress and celebrating achievements, no matter how small.
-Continue to be an active part of their support system, attending therapy sessions if appropriate and staying informed about their treatment plan.
+Continue to be an active part of their support system, attending therapy sessions if appropriate and staying informed about how their eating disorder is being treated.

 Promote a body positive lifestyle by encouraging activities that promote overall well-being, such as hobbies, social interactions, and self-care practices.